-[HISTORY: Adopted by the Board of Chosen Freeholders of Atlantic County as indicated in article histories.
+[HISTORY: Adopted by the Board of Chosen Freeholders (now Board of County Commissioners) of Atlantic County as indicated in article histories.
 Amendments noted where applicable.]

 [Adopted 7-31-2007 by Ord.
 No. 6-2007]